fommil/fpmortals/manuscript/backmatter.md

 ~~~~~~~~

-## Algebras
+## Records of Functions

 In Scala, typeclasses and algebras are both defined as a `trait` interface.
 Typeclasses are injected by the `implicit` feature and algebras are passed as
 explicit parameters.
 There is no language-level support in Haskell for algebras:
 they are just data!

+A> *Algebra* is the somewhat confused Scala name for this concept: in Haskell it's
+A> called a *record of functions*.
+Because it's just a record.
+Of functions.

-Consider the simple `Console` algebra from the introduction.
-We can rewrite it
+Consider `Console` from the introduction.
+We can rewrite it into Haskell:
-into Haskell as a *record of functions*:

 {lang="text"}
 ~~~~~~~~